WiscWeeds/WiscWeeds-Website/content/home/aboutus.md

 weight = 10

 +++
 Our Research and Extension Program (WiscWeeds) at the University of Wisconsin-Madison focuses on agroecologically-based approaches to address sustainable weed management in corn, soybeans and small grains in Wisconsin and beyond.
-Our program also focuses on weed management strategies that can help address herbicide resistance, protect water quality, enhance agroecosystems services and increase food security.
+Our program also focuses on weed management strategies that can help address herbicide resistance, protect water quality, enhance agroecosystems services and increase food security. **[Click to download the WiscWeeds Team Program Statement!](/img/headers/UW_WiscWeedsStatement.pdf)**
 ![WiscWeeds Logo](/img/headers/WiscWeeds_NewLogo.jpg)

 <meta name="twitter:dnt" content="on">